C-J-Cundy/website/content/post/elfeed.md

 (setq elfeed-search-print-entry-function #'my-search-print-fn)
 ```

-I put the this in my .emacs file.
+I put the this in my `.emacs` file.
 I needed to fiddle with the number at the end of the `(authors-column)` s-expression in order for the display to fit properly on my screen.
 I also commented out the tags display since I don't use tags.
 This defines a view with a wide paper name column, a wide authors column, and a narrow space to list which feed the paper came from.

 The next thing was using the fork of elfeed from [alphapapa](https://github.com/alphapapa/elfeed/tree/feature/excerpts) to provide excerpts.
-With this, I can press \`e' while my cursor (in emacs terms, _the point_)is on an entry and it will pop open the abstract directly in the page, instead of having to go onto the entry itself to read the abstract.
+With this, I can press `e` while my cursor (in emacs terms, _the point_) is on an entry and it will pop open the abstract directly in the page, instead of having to go onto the entry itself to read the abstract.
 This would require pressing enter and then `q` to go back.
 It's not a major feature but it's nice-to-have.
 To do this I just swapped in the fork file in my `~/.emacs.d/elpa/elfeed`.

 ### Elfeed-score {#elfeed-score}